 - External intercostal muscles – elevates the ribs and sternum, extending the anterior/posterior dimension of the thoracic cavity.

 The action of the inspiratory muscles results in an increase in the volume of the thoracic cavity.
 As the lungs are held against the inner thoracic wall by the pleural seal, they also undergo an increase in volume.

 As per Boyle’s law, an increase in lung volume results in a decrease in the pressure within the lungs.
-The pressure outside the lungs is now greater than the environment within the lungs, meaning air moves into the lungs, moving down the pressure gradient.
+The pressure of the environment external to the lungs is now greater than the environment within the lungs, meaning air moves into the lungs down the pressure gradient.

 Process of Passive Expiration

 Expiration is the phase of ventilation in which air is expelled from the lungs.
 It is initiated by relaxation of the inspiratory muscles:

-- Diaphragm – returns to resting position, reducing the superior/inferior dimension of the thoracic cavity.
+- Diaphragm – relaxes to return to its resting position, reducing the superior/inferior dimension of the thoracic cavity.

-- External intercostal muscles – relaxes to depress the ribs and sternum, reducing the anterior/posterior dimension of the thoracic cavity.
+- External intercostal muscles – relax to depress the ribs and sternum, reducing the anterior/posterior dimension of the thoracic cavity.

 The relaxation of the inspiratory muscles results in a decrease in the volume of the thoracic cavity.
 The elastic recoil of the previously expanded lung tissue allows them to return to their original size.

 As per Boyle’s law, a decrease in lung volume results in an increase in the pressure within the lungs.
-The pressure inside the lungs is now higher than outside – and so air moves out of the lungs, down the pressure gradient.
+The pressure inside the lungs is now greater than in the external environment, meaning air moves out of the lungs down the pressure gradient.

 Forced breathing is an active mode of breathing which utilises additional muscles to rapidly expand and contract the thoracic cavity volume.
 It most commonly occurs during exercise.

-Active inspiration involves the contraction of the accessory muscles of breathing (in addition to the diaphragm and external intercostals).
-All these muscles act to increase the volume of the thoracic cavity:
+Active inspiration involves the contraction of the accessory muscles of breathing (in addition to those of quiet inspiration, the diaphragm and external intercostals).
+All of these muscles act to increase the volume of the thoracic cavity:

 - Scalenes – elevates the upper ribs.